-Invasive Pigments is an ongoing project focused on the migration and proliferation of certain plants in tandem with dense human populations.
-I gather unintentional plants (also known as “weeds”) living in my neighborhood and mine them for pigments, which are used to construct map-like portraits, diagrams and field guides.
-The results can take a range of forms, from drawings, videos and gardening experiments to guide books and xerox handouts for walking tours and workshops.
+Feral and Invasive Pigments is an ongoing project focused on the migration and proliferation of certain plants in tandem with dense human populations.
+I gather spontaneous urban plants (also known as “weeds”) living in my neighborhood and mine them for pigments, which are used to construct map-like portraits, diagrams and field guides.
+The results can take a range of forms, from drawings, videos and gardening experiments to handbooks and xerox handouts for walking tours.

-Through the gathering, cultivating and creating with wild and feral species on an intimate scale, the project encourages dialogue around the wider implications of labeling species as “alien”, “exotic” or “invasive” and allows project participants to experience their urban habitat in unexpected ways.
+Through the gathering, cultivating and processing wild and feral species on an intimate scale, the project encourages dialogue around the wider implications of labeling species as “alien”, “exotic” or “invasive” and allows project participants to experience their urban habitat in new ways.
 Blog posts about the project are here, and references and press can be found at the bottom of this page.

 Above: Invasive Pigments Color Wheel, 2013